Seixasr/CandyCats/README.md

 ## Final considerations

 For the project development, I utilized the Scrum process for task and requirement organization, allowing me to track my progress.
-All artwork and assets used in the project are of my own creation and were developed using the Figma software.
+All artwork and assets used in the project are of my own creation and were developed using the **Figma** software.
 The font used in the texts is called **Sobear** and was published on the _beFonts_ website at the following link: [https://befonts.com/sobear-font.html](https://befonts.com/sobear-font.html), with a license for free commercial use: [https://befonts.com/free-for-commercial-use](https://befonts.com/free-for-commercial-use).
+For reasearch of the itens from the game i've interview my girlfrind who used to work in a cat NGO  used those links: https://blog.cobasi.com.br/caixa-de-areia-para-gatos/ ,  https://www.guiaderedesdeprotecao.com.br/a-importancia-das-redes-de-protecao-para-janelas/ ,  https://ofazedor.com/comedouro-qual-e-a-importancia-para-os-gatos/#:~:text=Além%20de%20proporcionar%20conforto%2C%20os,comida%20não%20poderia%20ser%20diferente. , https://catpower.com.br/a-importancia-de-colocar-telas-nas-janelas/ , https://chalesco.com.br/saiba-a-importancia-de-brinquedos-para-gatos/
  I would like to extend a special thank you to my family and colleagues from the Academy.